Resonant Spin Hall Effect of Light in Random Photonic Arrays

 \section{Abstract}

-{ It has been recently shown that the coherent component of light propagating in transversally disordered media exhibits an analogue spin Hall effect (SHE).
-In non-resonant materials, however, the SHE shows up at a scale much larger than the mean free path, making its observation challenging due to the exponential attenuation of the coherent mode.
-Here, we show that in disordered photonic arrays, the SHE on the contrary appears at a scale \emph{smaller} than the mean free path if one operates in the close vicinity of the second, transverse-magnetic Mie resonance of the array.
-In combination with a weak measurement, this gives rise to a giant SHE visible in optically-thin arrays.
-Furthermore, we find that by additionally exploiting the coherent flash of light following the abrupt extinction of the incoming beam, one can achieve a time-dependent SHE, observable at large optical thickness as well. }
+{ It has been recently shown that the coherent component of light propagating in transversally disordered media, the so-called coherent mode, exhibits an optical spin Hall effect (SHE).
+In non-resonant materials, however, this phenomenon shows up at a spatial scale much larger than the mean free path, making its observation challenging due to the exponential attenuation of the coherent mode.
+Here, we show that in disordered photonic arrays exhibiting Mie resonances, the SHE on the contrary appears at a scale \emph{smaller} than the mean free path if one operates in the close vicinity of the lowest transverse-magnetic resonance of the array.
+In combination with a weak measurement, this gives rise to a giant SHE that should be observable in optically-thin media.
+Furthermore, we show that by additionally exploiting the cooperative emission of a flash of light following the abrupt extinction of the incoming beam, one can achieve a time-dependent SHE, observable at large optical thickness as well.